shilongjaycui/MATH495R/README.md

 # Mathematical Programming
-As a freshman in college, I learned how to program.
+I learned how to code back in freshman year of college.
 This repository encapsulates my transition from not knowing what a string is to implementing my own gradient descent algorithm.